Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 And look, some jurors can and some jurors can't.

-But what you need in Washington, DC, and what I think we have John Durham has found is one juror to maintain his ground to say the law and the facts in this case with the politics aside, warrant and mandate a conviction because the government has proven their case beyond reasonable doubt.
+But what you need in Washington, D.C., and what I think we have, John Durham has found is one juror to maintain his ground, to say the law and the facts in this case with the politics aside, warrant and mandate a conviction because the government has proven their case beyond reasonable doubt.

-Now, there's that whole thing about jury nullification, and we'll get to that, but I think we should probably talk about real quick about this whole piece of the charging document called materiality, which is necessary in order for um Michael Sussman to be convicted.
+Now, there's that whole thing about jury nullification, and we'll get to that, but I think we should probably talk about real quick about this whole piece of the charging document called materiality, which is necessary in order for Michael Sussman to be convicted.

-Well, okay, so so lay it out.
+Well, okay, so lay it out.

 So when you're charged with a crime, there are these things called elements.